bleepr/bleepr.github.io/matthew.markdown

 Roughly, the flow of control through the application is such that the user performs an action (i.e. view the table list, or an order) and the ContentManager is called upon to retrieve data relating to the user's request.
 At certain points during the application's execution, we send a refresh event to the API background service to refresh the data managed by the ContentManager.
+This service then calls upon
+Google's Volley library to perform network requests - this was chosen over the standard library network classes as it provides a cleaner method of handling JSON data, and automatically handles network request scheduling.
+We invoke a GET request to an API endpoint, recieve a JSON blob, and the library will decode this for us into a useful data structure, and pass it to a "request successful" event handler.

+Depending on the nature of the request, the event handler used will extract the relevant information from the JSON blob, insert this into the ContentManager, and dispatch new network requests to collect more data if necessary.

-This service is also used to push new data to the API when the user makes a change.
-In parallel, the GCM service awaits new messages from Google Cloud Messaging, but we did not have time to fully implement this, so no messages are ever sent to the application, and thus no notifications can be generated.
+This service is also used to push new data to the API when the user makes a change, this is handled similarly to the GET request case, but we use a POST request instead, supplying a JSON blob that we wish to send to the API.
+In parallel, the GCM service awaits new messages from
+Google Cloud Messaging, but we did not have time to fully implement this, so no messages are ever sent to the application, and thus no notifications can be generated natively within the application (we use Pushbullet to simulate this behaviour presently).

-For networking, I opted to use Google's Volley library over the standard library network classes as it provides a clean method of handling
-JSON data (which improved productivity when testing it's ability to connect to our API), and automatically handles the scheduling of network requests (which meant I did not have to write code to handle request scheduling).
+My reasoning for this architecture is in part to ensure that the code is modular, maintainable and easily extenable (good properties for later reuse), but is done mostly to ensure a good user experience - it would be possible to handle all of this in a single component, from a technical standpoint, but the way Android works means that all UI code must be on a single thread, and if we block that thread with network requests or database queries, then the application will appear unresponsive to the user.

 Some screenshots of the application are included below to illustrate the design and state flow: